FlorianLatapie/FlorianLatapie/README.md

 # My projects
 - [BetterClock][BetterClock] - Analog & Digital clock at the same time
 - [Config][Config] - All config files for my computers
+# Most notable gists
+- [palin13.py][palin13] - This script prints words that are still words when rot13 is applied.
+- [imgzipper.py and imgzipper-golfed.py][imgzipper] - This script creates a zip file with the images asked by the user (two files : golfed and readable).
+- [snake.py][snake] - Simple Python snake using curses.
+- [AreYouDumb.java][AreYouDumb] - Simple funny Java Swing window.
+- [mvn_win_install.cmd][mvn_win_install] - Windows command to install maven because its such a pain to do it manually.
+- [tictactoe.py][tictactoe] - Simple Python Tic-tac-toe using the mouse in the terminal with curses

 # My links
 - [florianlatapie.github.io][github.io]         // redirects to my LinkedIn page